MicrosoftDocs/azure-devops-docs/docs/report/powerbi/add-last-refresh-time.md

 [!INCLUDE [version-gt-eq-2019](../../includes/version-gt-eq-2019.md)]

-After [creating a report](create-quick-report.md) and [publishing it to Power BI](publish-power-bi-desktop-to-power-bi.md), one of the most common requests is a way to determine the last time the data was refreshed.
+After you [create a report](create-quick-report.md) and [publish it to Power BI](publish-power-bi-desktop-to-power-bi.md), one of the most common requests is a way to determine the last time the data was refreshed.

 [!INCLUDE [prerequisites-simple](../includes/analytics-prerequisites-simple.md)]